-PACKAGES CANNOT CONTAIN FOOD OF ANY KIND (including drink mixes, gum, ramen soup, candy, etc.) We are conscious of allergies and other food issues with our campers and want to avoid any potential problems.
-If you wish to send a package to your child, please make it one containing books, magazines, games, puzzles, etc. Please inform all family members of our package policy.
-Contact us if you would like to arrange something special for a birthday celebration etc. in lieu of sending food in a package.
+CARE PACKAGES CANNOT CONTAIN FOOD OF ANY KIND (including drink mixes, gum, ramen soup, candy, etc.) We are conscious of allergies and other food issues with our campers and want to avoid any potential problems.
+If you wish to send a package to your daughter, please make it one containing books, magazines, games, puzzles, etc. Please inform all family members of our package policy.
+Contact us if you would like to arrange something special for a birthday celebration etc.